Starting a business without money: these are your options

 • crowdfunding.
 You can use a crowdfunding platform to raise funds through crowdfunding.
 You explain your plans to the public and then ask them to invest money in it.

-• apply for business capital from your local council under to the Besluit bijstandsverlening zelfstandigen (Bbz).
+• applying for business capital from your local council under the Besluit bijstandsverlening zelfstandigen (Bbz).
 As a new business owner, you can request business capital to invest in your business.
 This is typically a loan, but it could also be a gift.
 Whether and how you receive Bbz depends on your situation.

 Do you have questions about starting up with few financial resources?
 An adviser from the KVK Advice Team will be happy to think along with you: 088 585 22 22.